Frequently Asked Questions

 We perform discovery scans on several schedules based on the popularity of certain ports and networks (such as those allocated to cloud providers) in the IPv4 address space.

 Every day, every known service in our entire dataset is evaluated for its age, and any service older than 24 hours is rescanned to verify its accuracy.

 How complete is the Censys host data set?

-Censys is also scanning the Internet at a high frequency, resulting in a dataset with higher fidelity, both in terms of being able to track changes to the Internet over time, as well as providing the most accurate snapshot of the current Internet.
+The Censys datasets also have higher fidelity in terms of tracking changes to the Internet over time and providing the most accurate snapshot of the current Internet.

 What third-party sources does Censys use to enrich Search data?

 We provide academic and other non-commercial researchers with free access to the same data as our highest-tiered customers: Censys datasets available in Google BigQuery and up-to-date raw scan data for downloading.
 This access is strictly limited to non-commercial use.
 Learn more about research access.

 Censys strives to be a good citizen of the security community.
 Censys scans help the scientific community accurately study the Internet.
 The data is sometimes used to detect security problems and to inform operators of vulnerable systems so they can be fixed.
 If you opt out of the research, you might not receive these important security notifications.

 Censys scans only obtain information: Censys never attempts to log into any service, read any database, or otherwise gain authenticated access to any system.

 If you wish to opt-out, you can configure your firewall to drop traffic from the subnets we use for scanning.
 Find them here.